- 200 to 600 degree F temperature range

 The Bottom Line

 Broil King took time to think this grill out.
 It took a while to get the software working.
 This is an excellent pellet grill.
 It comes in 26 and 32 inch versions.
 Both have great capacity.
 The price ranges are higher than a lot of the competition, but most of the competition doesn't have these features or quality of constructions.
+Additionally, this pellet grill was designed to hit 600 degrees F in a Canadian winter.
+It can perform so much better than any of the cheaper pellet grills.
 If you are looking to buy a pellet grill, I really recommend taking a serious look at the Broil King.